Composing and/or altering your academic programme

 • Learning account refund

-• Reimbursement of tuition fees
+• Reimbursement of the variable part of the tuition fees

 • Consequences for your student visa/residence permit